 9. Include others such as family members or friends in play

 If your child likes to enact scenes from movies or television, each person can be a different character and say the lines of that character.
-You can change it up and again use playing dumb to forget your line, or say the wrong words and then make it funny that you forgot.
+You can change it up and again use playing clueless to forget your line, or say the wrong words and then make it funny that you forgot.
 As long as everyone is enjoying the moment, this is our goal.
-When our child sees the fun others are having, they will be more likely to want to be a part of it, and we can help them learn how.
+When our child sees the fun others are having, they will be more likely to want to be a part of it, and we can help support them in this.

 10. Join and play alongside your child